fjiangAI/fjiangAI.github.io/_pages/about.md

 # [✨ **Latest News**]

+[08/14/25] 🎉🎉🎉 We have one paper accepted by [npj Health Systems](https://www.nature.com/npjhealthsyst/).

 [05/24/25] 🎉🎉🎉 We achieve the Top2 of DSTC-12 Track 2：Controllable Conversational Theme Detection.

 [05/15/25] 🎉🎉🎉 We have one paper accepted by the ACL.